Generic selectors

 Estadio Nacional Mane Garrincha, also known as Estadio Nacional de Brasilia as well as simply Mane Garrincha, is one of several buildings which complete Brasilia's Ayrton Senna Sports Complex and is currently privately owned.
 Unsurprisingly, the ground was named after Brazilian legend Garrincha, who won two World Cups with the national team.

-In 2013, the stadium was renovated after being selected as a venue in both the 2013 Confederations Cup and the 2014 World Cup – a project which cost a staggering £700 million, making it one of the most expensive stadiums in world football.
+In 2013, the stadium underwent renovation after being selected as a venue in both the 2013 Confederations Cup and the 2014 World Cup – a project which cost a staggering £700 million, making it one of the most expensive stadiums in world football.

-Ever since that renovation, the stadium has been an integral part of international football in South America, after it was also used as a venue in the 2016 Summer Olympics and the 2021 Copa America, too.
+Ever since the renovation, the stadium has been an integral part of international football in South America.
+It was also used as a venue for the 2016 Summer Olympics and the 2021 Copa America tournament as well.

 3. Maracana Stadium